OJamals/mcp_server_manager/README.md

 4. Install servers via npm/uv from the registry
 5. Display detailed information about server capabilities

+### Git Installation Process

+When installing from Git repositories:

+1. The repository is cloned to a temporary directory
+2. The tool looks for a valid `package.json` with MCP server configuration
+3. Dependencies are installed using npm/yarn based on available lock files
+4. The server is registered in Cursor's MCP configuration
+5. The server can then be managed like any other MCP server

+This allows you to:
+- Install servers not yet published to npm
+- Install specific branches or development versions
+- Install private repositories you have access to
+- Contribute to MCP server development by testing your local changes

 ## Requirements

 - Python 3.6+